ali-rabiee/ali-rabiee/README.md

 ## 🧑‍💻 About Me

-I'm passionate about **AI, robotics, and intelligent interactive systems**.
-My work spans across **Robotics, Reinforcement Learning, Computer Vision, Signal Processing, and GenAI**, with a focus on building systems that make human–robot interaction more natural, reliable, and useful.
+Ph.D. candidate and university fellow with over **5 years** of combined experience in machine learning research and industry experience as a Machine Learning Engineer.
+I have experience in **Robotics, Reinforcement Learning, Computer Vision, Signal Processing, and GenAI**.

 I enjoy working end-to-end on:
 - 🧠 Intelligent decision-making & control